 Yes, but you must buy (or already have) a season ticket for train travel as well.
 You can only buy a PlusBus season ticket for the towns that are named on your rail season ticket as the origin or final destination oif your train journey (not any intermediate town).

 The PlusBus ticket price includes unlimited local bus and tram travel around the whole urban area of a rail-served town, on services of participating operators'.
 It does not include the cost of your train travel.
-However, PlusBus must be bought in conjunction with a valid train ticket.

 Yes, with a valid National Railcard you will get 1/3 off the adult price of a PlusBus day ticket (Railcard discounts are not available with any season ticket, as the price of seasons is already heavily discounted).